brprojects/AI-and-Robotics/README.md

 This project contains code for implementing localization and mapping algorithms for robotics applications.
 In this repository, we explore creating a Bayes Filter with a motion and sensor model to estimate robot location and create an occupancy grid from laser measurements and robot poses.

 ### Project Structure
-- `bayes_filter.py`: script for 1D Bayesian Filter to estimate location of a robot
+- `bayes_filter.py`: script for 1D Bayesian Filter to estimate location of a robot.
-- `grid_mapping.py`: script to create occupancy mapping from poses and ranges data
+- `grid_mapping.py`: script to create occupancy mapping from poses and ranges data.
-- `bresenham.py`: implementation of Bresenham's line drawing algorithm
+- `bresenham.py`: implementation of Bresenham's line drawing algorithm.

 ### Results